Chinmay-47/learn-kubernetes/README.md

 <br>

 ## About
-As a Data Scientist, I have been working with Docker to deploy ML applications at my company for some time now.
+As a Data Scientist, I have been working with Docker to deploy ML applications for some time now.
 Having heard and read about Kubernetes as a technology to scale such containerized solutions, I decided to learn more about it.